prof-rossetti/internet-technologies/projects/web-app/implementation.md

 Category | Requirement | Weight
 --- | --- | ---
-Hosting | App is publicly accessible over the Internet (i.e. hosted via GitHub Pages, Heroku, or Firebase Hosting). | 10% Structure | App has at least three navigable pages, with consistent navigation across all pages. | 10% Style | App is reasonably well styled, and "responsive" when window is resized to a mobile device width. | 10% Interactivity | App includes interactive features, like responding to button click events or web form submission. | 10% Data Processing | App fetches data from a third-party API or back-end database.
+Hosting | App is publicly accessible over the Internet (i.e. hosted using a platform like Render). | 10% Structure | App has at least three navigable pages, with consistent navigation across all pages, and no broken links. | 10% Style | App is reasonably well styled, and "responsive" when window is resized to a mobile device width. | 10% Interactivity | App includes interactive features, like responding to button click events or web form submission. | 10% Data Processing | App fetches data from a third-party API or back-end database.
 Ideally also sends data to a back-end database. | 10%